pointlessrapunzel/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 > #### A sidenote from the editor
 >
-> <i>If you are like me and hate having a code in broken state for a long time due to incomplete typing, you could star by "faking" the function: </i>
+> <i>If you are like me and hate having code in a broken state for a long time due to incomplete typing, you could start by "faking" the function: </i>
 >
 >
 >```js